yegor256/blog/_posts/2023/jan/2023-01-19-layout-of-tests.md

 Also, if you decide to test your prerequisites, you won't be able to do it elegantly.
-Of course, you could write tests for them in the same directory, but in this case, you will brake the principle: one test per one live class.
+Of course, you could write tests for them in the same directory, but in this case, you will break the principle: one test per one live class.

 The solution is: [fake objects]({% pst 2014/sep/2014-09-23-built-in-fake-objects %}).
 They stay together with other live objects, but have special "fake" behavior,